markNZed/TaskFlow/hub/README.md

   * The Task tree is built for the available start Tasks (returned with the sessionId request at the moment)
 * Pong command responses to Processor ping commands
 * Error management
-* Task lock (and lockBtpass) so updates do not collide
+* Task lock (and lockBypass) so updates do not collide
+* UpdateAt timestamp
 # Start
 This is the Task Hub T@skFlow
 1. written in Node JS run-time, Express framework